 Simple Glossary of SEO Terms

 Alt text: Also "alternative text".
 An HTML attribute that's used to describe an image for Google and other search engines.
-Search engines don't have the ability to "see" and recognize images (photos, drawings, etc.) the way people do.
-By including alt text in the HTML for an image, search engines can interpret that alt text and "understand" what the image is.
+Search engines don't have the ability to "see" and recognize images (photos, videos, clipart, etc.) the way people do.
+By including alt text in the HTML, search engines can interpret that alt text and "understand" what the image is.
 Providing good alt text is an SEO ranking factor.

 Backlink: Also "inbound link".
 A link pointing to your website from another website.
 Three major criteria for backlinks are quantity, quality, and relevancy.
 In this context, quantity refers to the sheer number of backlinks pointing to your site, quality refers to the "quality" or "importance" of the page or site providing the backlink, and relevancy refers to how relevant that page or site is to your page or site.
-Backlinks should be manually-placed, "permanent", primarily "dofollow" links.
-Backlinks can play a big role in improving your site's SEO.
+Backlinks should be manually-placed, permanent, and a mix of "dofollow" and "nofollow" links.
+Backlinks can play a big role in your site's SEO.